carpentries-incubator/lesson-parallel-python/episodes/extra-asyncio.md

 :::challenge
 ## Challenge: generate all even numbers
 Can you write a generator for all even numbers?
 Reuse `integers()`.
-Extra: Can you generate the Fibonacci series?
+Extra: Can you generate the Fibonacci sequence?

 ::::solution
 ```python